-5.6 A Solar Power Producer may have one or up to three (3) Corporate Consumers as long as the export capacity of the solar power plant is within the capacity limits.
-However, the actual annual export energy (MWh) shall not be more than 10% of the annual export energy as projected in the submission of application for participation.
+- 5.6 A Solar Power Producer may have Corporate Green Power Agreement with Corporate Consumers as long as the export capacity of the solar power plant is within the capacity limit of the total Corporate Consumer.
+However, a Corporate Consumer is only allowed to have one CGPA with a Solar Power Producer. - 5.7 The actual annual export energy (MWh) shall not be more than 10% of the annual export energy as projected in the submission of application for participation.
 Any energy exported in excess of that will be disregarded by the Electricity Utility Company and no payment will be made by the Electricity Utility Company for such excess energy exported.